 - Rotary Club of Keizer

 Our club is involved in many projects in West Salem and Polk County.
-Many projects are in partnership with other Rotary Clubs, nonprofits and churches.
+Many projects are in partnership with other Rotary Clubs, businesses, nonprofits and churches.

 As a centennial project our Club installed a wading water fountain in a local park.
 The fountain includes a number of water features which are on a timer and spout or shoot streams of water that the kids can run through and play in during hot summer days.
 Over time our club has added benches to the fountain area, a partial fence to keep the water balls and other toys from being launched into the road and purchased new playground equipment for the park.
 It is very rewarding to drive by the park after a long day at work and see all the children playing in the fountain and on the new playground equipment.
 Our club has helped create happy childhood memories and experiences for many children in West Salem through these improvements to what was once a rundown park.